The GamesLab at Paderborn University

 See for yourself: Insights into the GamesLab

-The GamesLab has a large collection of practical works - game prototypes that have been created together with the students from the GameJams and the semester projects of the course.
-Participating in the GamesLab teaching programme enables you to work in interdisciplinary production teams through practical media project experience.
+The GamesLab has a large collection of practical works - game prototypes that have been created from the GameJams and the semester projects of the course together with the students.
+Participating in teaching at the GamesLab allows you to work in interdisziplinär production teams through practical media project experience.
 In addition, soft skills in applied project management are practised and teaching offers the basics of game development as a foundation for the professional world.

-In addition to the development and research opportunities for video games, the GamesLab also offers a quiet place to work, a communal atmosphere and access to a large number of consoles and video games!
+In addition to video game development and research opportunities, the GamesLab also offers a quiet place to work, a collaborative atmosphere and access to a large number of consoles and video games!

 Learn more